mantidproject/mantid/docs/source/release/v3.12.0/muon.rst

 - The Frequency Domain Analysis GUI now uses :ref:`MuonMaxent <algm-MuonMaxent>` to calculate the frequency spectrum in MaxEnt mode.
 - The ALC interface now allows background sections with negative values.
 - If data is loaded with 0 good frames into Muon Analysis then it will try to load the data without dead time correction (does not need number of good frames).
-- Muon analysis no longer disables the "aco add" and "simultaneous" buttons in the multiple fitting interface.
+- Muon analysis no longer disables the "co add" and "simultaneous" buttons in the multiple fitting interface.
+- Muon analysis now handles the "auto background" gracefully in single and multiple fitting modes.

 Algorithms
 ----------